 We did not detect a rotenone treatment effect on Bluegill CPUE in spring electrofishing samples, perhaps reflecting natural variation in Bluegill reproduction or overwinter survival that could offset or obscure treatment effects.
 Research shows Bluegill move from pelagic to littoral habitats as they grow (Werner and Hall 1988).
 When Bluegill fry move from pelagic to littoral areas, they become more vulnerable to shoreline rotenone application.
 However, adult Bluegill can spawn multiple times throughout the summer, and fry transition from pelagic to littoral habitats at different times (Partridge and DeVries 1999).
 As such, the overall Bluegill population may have had inherently low vulnerability to rotenone treatments in the present study.
 Alternatively, if Bluegill were affected by rotenone treatment the previous summer, density-dependence could cause over-winter survival of Bluegill to increase, in turn reducing the effect on Bluegill CPUE the following spring.

-Largemouth Bass recruitment to age-1 was significantly lower in treatments than controls for small impoundments—regardless of being treated once or twice—similar to findings for age-0 Largemouth Bass the previous summer in seine catches.
+Largemouth Bass recruitment to age-1 was significantly lower in treatments than controls for our small impoundments—regardless of being treated once or twice—similar to findings for age-0 Largemouth Bass the previous summer in seine catches.
 The rotenone treatment was, therefore, effective at reducing Largemouth Bass recruitment.
 However, research shows that age-0 Largemouth Bass in the southeastern United States experience a survival bottleneck via high overwinter mortality rates (Aggus and Elliott 1975; Miranda and Hubbard 1994a; Ludsin and DeVries 1997).
 Low survival may also be caused by cumulative interactions between abiotic and biotic factors (e.g., water temperature, water level, predation, starvation; Kramer and Smith 1962; Miranda and Hubbard 1994b; Ludsin and DeVries 1997; Garvey et al. 2002).
 Survival bottlenecks can lead to compensatory density-dependent survival, which could offset density reductions due to rotenone application.
 Our survival index analysis showed an absence of compensatory density-dependent survival in response to rotenone treatment, indicating that overwinter survival bottlenecks may be weaker in these impoundments than in other systems.
 Alternatively, the survival index may have been too imprecise to detect compensatory survival given that it was constructed as the quotient of two independent and relatively noisy observations—electrofishing CPUE (Hangsleben et al. 2013; Dembkowski et al. 2020) and seine catches (Jackson and Noble 1995).
 Therefore, it is plausible that sampling variation from spring electrofishing and late-summer seine catches may have confounded detection of changes in Largemouth Bass survival.

 Density-dependent growth refers to a negative relationship between growth and population density such that increased population density results in intraspecific competition for prey resources and slower growth (Heath 1992; Rose et al. 2001).
 Reduced age-0 Largemouth Bass densities following rotenone treatment provided us an opportunity to test for density-dependent growth.
 In the present study, we found rotenone treatment led to increased Largemouth Bass MLA-1 post-treatment in impoundments ≤11 ha.
 McHugh (1990) found similar results from combined rotenone application and targeted electrofishing removal wherein Largemouth Bass MLA-3 before treatment was comparable to MLA-2 after treatment.
 Similarly, Beckman (1941) concluded that growth of age-1 Rock Bass Ambloplites rupestris increased due to a rotenone application used to target juveniles.